NuggMD

 It’s always best to use discretion and secure your cannabis plants when cultivating at home.

-Not all states with legal medical or recreational cannabis programs allow home cultivation of cannabis.
+Not all states with legal cannabis programs allow home cultivation.
 Each state has its own laws and limitations on cultivation.
-Some regulations are actively changing and evolving, so it’s best to double-check the current cannabis laws in your state before setting up your home grow.
+Likewise, regulations are actively changing and evolving, so it’s best to double-check the current cannabis laws in your state before setting up your home grow.

 AlaskaBothUp to 3 mature and 3 immature plants are allowed.

-ArizonaBothUp to 6 plants allowed at private non-commercial residence.
+ArizonaBothUp to 6 plants are allowed at private non-commercial residences.

 CaliforniaBothAdults over 21 may cultivate up to 6 plants.
 Medical users have no limit on cultivation unless imposed by their municipality.